istio/istio/VALUES.md

     applicability of Istio).
 Empathize with our users.
 Focus on the specific issue at hand, and remember that we all care about the project, first and foremost.
-  - If you feel upset - disengage, then write down what bothers you in an email to yourself - don’t send it to anyone.
-If you feel the same way the next morning, find a constructive way to address the issue or raise it with a friend or a lead.
   - Emails to the [mailing lists](CONTRIBUTING.md#contributing-a-feature),
     document comments, or meetings are often better and higher bandwidth ways to communicate complex and nuanced design issues, as opposed to protracted